qvik/gcp-data-training/README.md

 1. In Cloud Console, navigate to APIs & Services

-2. Enable APIs for Pub/Sub and Cloud Dataflow
+2. Enable APIs for Pub/Sub, Cloud Dataflow, and Cloud Composer

 or, alternatively,